postcss/postcss-dark-theme-class/README.md

 Type: `string`.
 Default: `is-dark`.

-`css`'s valid selector, which will switch dark theme.
+Any `CSS`'s valid selector, which will switch dark theme.

 ### `lightSelector`

 Type: `string`.
 Default: `is-light`.

-`css`'s valid selector, which will switch light theme.
+Any `CSS`'s valid selector, which will switch light theme.